Sun Valley woman dead and Sun Valley man critically injured after being shot by local man

 “A Navajo County Sheriff’s Auxiliary Volunteer was on routine patrol, headed towards the Sun Valley area, when the SAV saw a vehicle matching the description given for the suspect (Toney).
 The SAV advised the Holbrook Police Department, who initiated a traffic stop and apprehended (Toney) south of Holbrook on State Route 77,” Gorman stated in the press release.

-The still ongoing investigation is being handled by the NCSO Criminal Investigations Unit.
+The ongoing investigation is being handled by the NCSO Criminal Investigations Unit.

 “On behalf of the Sheriff’s Office I would like to offer our sincere condolences to the family who lost so much today.
 Domestic violence situations have always been some of the most critical calls we respond to and today was such an incident that will affect many lives.
 I also would like to thank my deputies and other L.E. agencies who responded so quickly to render aid and investigate this crime.
 A big recognition to our SAV who was vigilant in his patrols today and located the suspect within minutes of the first 911 call.
 This is an example of local agencies who work closely with one another and having a dispatch center tying it all together,” NCSO Sheriff David Clouse is quoted in the press release.